NASRec: Weight Sharing Neural Architecture Search for Recommender Systems: Hierarchical NASRec Space for Recommender Systems

 \end{itemize}

 We craft two NASRec search spaces as examples to demonstrate the power of NASRec search space.

-\begin{itemize}[noitemsep,leftmargin=*] \item \textit{NASRec-Small.} We limit the choice of operators within each block to FC, EmbedFC, and Dot-Product as inspired by AutoCTR~\cite{song2020towards}\footnote{We do not utilize FM because it does not appear in the best found models in AutoCTR.}.
-We allow any connectivity between blocks.
+\begin{itemize}[noitemsep,leftmargin=*] \item \textit{NASRec-Small.} We limit the choice of operators within each block to FC, EFC, and Dot-Product, and allow any connectivity between blocks.
+This provides a similar scale of search space as AutoCTR~\cite{song2020towards}.

-\item \textit{NASRec-Full.} We enable all building operators and connections to construct an aggressive search space for exploration with minimal human priors.
+\item \textit{NASRec-Full.} We enable all building operators, mergers and connections to construct an aggressive search space for exploration with minimal human priors.
 Under the constraint that at least one operator must be sampled in both dense and sparse branch, the \textit{NASRec-Full} search space size is $15^{N}\times$ of \textit{NASRec-Small}, where $N$ is the number of choice blocks.
 This full search space extremely tests the capability of NASRec. \end{itemize}

-The combination of full dense connectivity search and independent dense/sparse dimension configuration gives the NASRec search space a large cardinality. \textit{NASRec-Full} has $N=7$ blocks, $5$ possible dimension choices for both dense and sparse dimensions.
-NASRec search space contains up to $5\times 10^{29}$ architectures with strong heterogeneity.
+The combination of full dense connectivity search and independent dense/sparse dimension configuration gives the NASRec search space a large cardinality. \textit{NASRec-Full} has $N=7$ blocks, containing up to $5\times 10^{33}$ architectures with strong heterogeneity.
 With minimal human priors and such unconstrained search space, brutal-force sample-based methods may take enormous time to find a state-of-the-art model.
-This calls for a NASRec supernet to cover the overall search space and brew all candidate architectures in an efficient manner.